-TIME FOR GREAT ENGINEERS

-True greatness comes from within, but is often clearly visible from the outside.
-The Big Ingenieur, for instance, has an impressive 45.5-millimetre case that is necessary because the extra-large 51113 calibre with its Pellaton automatic winding and 7-day power reserve requires more space.
-Not everyone, of course, works in high-energy environments, surrounded by strong magnetic fields, so the designers did away with the soft-iron inner case in favour of a sapphire-glass back.
-This modification provides an unimpeded view of the fascinating movement, significantly reduces the height of the case and makes the watch more comfortable to wear.
-The watch is available in platinum and rose gold with a silver-plated dial or in stainless steel with a dial in black.
+TIME FOR GREAT ENGINEERS True greatness comes from within, but it is often clearly visible from the outside.
+The Big Ingenieur, for instance, has an impressive 45.5-millimetre case that is necessary because the extra-large 51113 calibre with its Pellaton automatic winding system and seven-day power reserve, requires more space.
+Not everyone, of course, works in high-energy environments, surrounded by strong magnetic fields, so the designers did away with the soft-iron inner case in favour of a sapphireglass back.
+This modification provides an unimpeded view of the fascinating movement, significantly reduces the height of the case and makes the watch much more comfortable to wear.
+The watch is available in platinum and rose gold with a silverplated dial or in stainless steel with a dial in black.
 Another by now unmistakable IWC feature - the last day indicated in red on the power reserve display - adds a striking touch.

-BIG INGENIEUR REFERENCE 5005
+BIG INGENIEUR Reference 5005